hgryoo/cubrid-manual/en/sql/datatype.rst

     For example, when you extract a column value from a **CHAR** (5) data type and insert it into a column with a **CHAR** (10) data type, the data type is automatically coerced to **CHAR** (10).
 If you want to coerce a character string explicitly, use the **CAST** operator (See :func:`CAST`).

-.. _string_compression:

-**String compression**

-	Variable character type values (VARCHAR(n)) may be compressed (using LZO1X algorithm) before being stored in database (heap file, index file or list file).
-Compression is attempted if size in bytes is at least 255 bytes (this value is predefined and cannot be changed).
-If the compression is not efficient (compressed value size and its overhead is equal or greater than the original uncompressed value), the value is stored uncompressed.
-Compression is activated by default and may be disabled by setting the system parameter  :ref:`enable_string_compression<enable_string_compression>`.
-The overhead of compression is eight bytes : four for size of compressed buffer and four for the size of expected uncompressed string.
-	Compressed strings are decompressed when they are read from database.
-	To determine if a value is compressed or not, one may use the :ref:`DISK_SIZE<disk_size>` function result and compare it with the result of :ref:`OCTET_LENGTH<octet_length>` function on the same argument.
-A smaller value for DISK_SIZE (ignoring the value overhead) indicates that compression is used.

 CHAR(n)
 -------